Rome

 Best Time to Visit

-April-May or September-October.
-The weather is perfect for walking, and the city is alive.
+There are many opinions based however overall guidance is for April-May or September-October unless you are going for the winter months to enjoy the mountains.
+The weather at this time is perfect for walking, and the city is alive.
 Summer is oppressively hot, and August sees many locals flee for the coast.

 Local Tips